jeremyjh/dialyxir/README.md

 ## Usage

-Use dialyxir from directory of the mix project you want to analyze; a PLT file will be created or updated if required and the project will be automatically compiled (pass command arguments `--no-compile` to disable compilation and --no-check to skip the PLT check).
+Use dialyxir from the directory of the mix project you want to analyze; a PLT file will be created or updated if required and the project will be automatically compiled.

 ```console
 mix dialyzer